Intuitive Surgical

 ISRG Fundamental Analysis

-Revenue growth remains robust, with Q4 2025 revenue of $2.87 billion representing a strong 18.76% year-over-year increase, and sequential growth from Q3's $2.51 billion demonstrates continued momentum.
-The revenue segment data shows Instruments and Accessories ($1.66B) as the largest and most recurring contributor, followed by Systems ($785.9M) and Services ($422M), indicating a healthy, high-margin recurring revenue model is firmly in place.
-This growth trajectory underscores the underlying strength of the business despite the stock's technical weakness.
-Profitability is exceptional, with Q4 2025 net income of $794.8 million and a net margin of 27.73%, supported by a gross margin of 66.44%.
-Margins have expanded year-over-year, as the Q4 2024 gross margin was 68.04% and net margin was 28.41%, showing some normalization but remaining at elite levels for the medtech industry.
-The company is solidly profitable with industry-leading margins, providing significant financial flexibility.
-The balance sheet is fortress-like, with a minimal debt-to-equity ratio of 0.017 and a strong current ratio of 4.87, indicating ample liquidity.
-The company generates substantial cash, with trailing twelve-month free cash flow of $2.49 billion, which easily funds its growth initiatives and share repurchases.
-A return on equity of 16.02% demonstrates efficient use of shareholder capital, cementing the view of a fundamentally healthy company navigating a valuation reset.
+Revenue growth remains strong, with Q4 2025 revenue of $2.87 billion representing a year-over-year increase of 18.76%, continuing a multi-quarter acceleration from Q3's $2.51 billion and Q2's $2.44 billion.
+Segment data shows Instruments and Accessories revenue of $1.66 billion is the largest driver, underscoring the high-margin, recurring revenue model that complements System sales of $785.9 million and Services of $422 million.
+This trajectory confirms robust underlying demand for robotic procedures despite the stock's price weakness.
+The company is highly profitable, with Q4 2025 net income of $794.8 million and a net margin of 27.73%, supported by a robust gross margin of 66.44%.
+Margins have been generally stable to slightly expanding, with the gross margin improving from 64.69% in Q1 2025 to 66.44% in Q4, indicating operational efficiency and pricing power within its dominant market position.
+The operating margin for Q4 was 30.15%, reflecting strong profitability typical for a medical technology leader with a platform-based business model.
+The balance sheet is exceptionally strong, with a minimal debt-to-equity ratio of 0.017 and a high current ratio of 4.87, indicating ample liquidity.
+The company generates substantial cash flow, with trailing twelve-month free cash flow of $2.49 billion, providing significant internal funding for growth initiatives, R&D, and share repurchases.
+Return on equity of 16.02% is healthy, demonstrating efficient use of shareholder capital, while the virtually non-existent debt level eliminates financial risk and provides strategic flexibility.

 Quarterly Revenue